Musica Orbium

 Memorable performances and collaborations

-Musica Orbium celebrated its 30th anniversary over the course of the 2022-2023 season.
-The Fall concert was devoted to a repertoire of works dedicated to Sainte-Cécile, patron saint of musicians and a great inspiration to choirmaster Roseline Blain.
+The 2022–2023 season was a milestone year, as Musica Orbium celebrated its 30th anniversary.
+The Fall concert was devoted to a repertoire of works dedicated to Sainte-Cécile, patron saint of musicians and a great inspiration to then choirmaster Roseline Blain.
 This included Charles Gounod's Messe solennelle de Sainte-Cécile, a sober yet luminous work rarely performed.

 In the spring of 2023, Musica Orbium treated its audience to a concert of South American music, with the Misa Criolla (Creole Mass) by Argentinian composer Ariel Ramirez as its centerpiece, a vibrant, warm and rhythmic work drawn from folklore and sung in Spanish.
 On the stage of the Saint-Pierre-Apôtre church, under dazzling lighting, the ensemble was accompanied by a group of musicians and percussionists of South American origin, as well as the dazzling tenor Antonio Figueroa.
 Selected pieces from the Andean folk vocal repertoire rounded off the 30th anniversary celebrations in a lively, festive atmosphere..